6lackRaven/GhostEyes/README.md

 - You understand these terms
 - You accept full liability for your actions
 - The developers bear no responsibility for misuse

+## LICENSE

+GhostEyes is released under the GNU General Public License v3.0 or later.
+See the [LICENSE](./LICENSE) file for details.